How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 Bottom line

-How to disable cookies in Firefox on your computer
+How to delete Firefox cookies on your computer

 Disabling cookies in Firefox on your computer is the same process regardless if you’re using a Windows PC or Mac.
 By preventing websites from storing cookies on your browser, you can enhance your online privacy experience.